francescm/idp3-x509-external-auth/README.md

 1. re-enable the courtesy page (the "please insert smart-card in reader" advice);

-2. allow servlet to receive configuration inputs, so some logic can be externalized;

-3. username extraction and handling.
+2. username extraction and handling.
 This is the hardest part.
 If the smart card is an Italian CNS/CIE, `SSL_CLIENT_S_DN_CN` contains the Codice Fiscale (Italian taxpayer number).
     Shorter path is to define a custom Principal implementing `net.shibboleth.idp.authn.principal.CloneablePrincipal`